 The Argo network provides a coverage of almost the whole global ocean with more than 500 000 Temperature and Salinity (T/S) profiles available since 2004.
 The Dynamic Height Anomalies (DHA) derived from these profiles are representative of the thermohaline expansion of the water column from the surface to 900 dbar (i.e. baroclinic component).
 We combine these data with grids of the mass contribution to the sea level from GRACE to provide an estimation of the total height of the water column so that the same physical content is compared with altimetry.
-The monitoring of Jason-1 altimeter SLA and of the summed steric DHA and mass contributions (left of figure 60) reveal that both timeseries are in a good agreement: the amplitude and phase of the annual signal are similar and the altimeter SLA presents more physical content at high frequencies.
-The right of figure 60 shows the impact of using the updated GRACE contribution up to 2012 on the trend of the sea level differences for Jason-1 altimeter dataset.
-The observed trend is of 0.2 mm/yr over the studied period with a formal error adjustment of 0.1 mm/yr.
+The monitoring of Jason-1 altimeter SLA and of the summed steric DHA and mass contributions are detailed in [15].